officialprofile/Genome-assembly/Genome Assembly/_book/03-Basic.md

 }
 ```

 The clear downside of using functions like the one above is loss of legibility.
 Applying them can also be not as straightforward and intuitive as writing a conventional loop.
-Advanced programmers though find these functions very handy, fast and as readable as standard for or while loop.
+However, more advanced programmers find these functions very handy, fast and as readable as standard for or while loop.
 For that reason we will try to balance these two approaches out.
 We don't want our code to be too hermetic, but also we should not limit ourselves by deliberately avoiding legitimate solutions.

-## Finding reverse complementary
+## Reverse complementary

-Obtaining reverse complementary is very similar.
+Obtaining reverse complementary is very similar to the previous excercise.
 The only difference is that instead of appending complementary nucleobases we will prepend them.

 ```r